Fake-GitHub-Admin/Csharp-C-Week5-Practice/README.md

 # Csharp-C-Week5-Practice
  Battleship + Tic-tac-toe Challenge for both languages

+DATE EXTENSTIONS AS OF 5/19/2022
+NEEDED TO ROUND UP MY COLLEGE STUDIES AND HAVING SEVERAL RUNNING PROBLEMS WITH THE CURRENT C# AND C++ IDEs

-5/9/2022 - Start Date
+5/20/2022 -  Start Date

-5/10/2022 -  Taking C++ Notes, C# notes were done last week already.
-Will take some time to complete before writing the code.

-5/23/2022 - End Date
+5/31/2022 - End Date